puckawayjeff/pi-monitor/docs/CONFIGURATION.md

 ### `screens`

 This is a list of all the pages you can swipe through.
+Each item in the list is a screen object.
+There are two types of screens: **standard** and **hero**.

+#### Standard Screen
-Each item in the list is a screen with its own `title` and a list of `widgets`.
+A standard screen has its own `title` and a list of `widgets`.
 -   `title`: The text displayed in the top title bar.
 -   `widgets`: A list of dictionary objects, where each object defines a widget to be displayed on that screen.

+#### Hero Screen
+A hero screen displays a single, centered image.
+It does not have a title bar or navigation arrows.
+Navigation is handled by tapping the left 40% or right 40% of the screen.
+-   `type`: Must be set to `"hero"`.
+-   `image_path`: The filename of the image to display.
+The image file must be placed in the `assets/images/` directory.

 ---